Dental Care for Your Pet

 What to Expect for Your Pet’s Dental Procedure

-Before scheduling a dental cleaning for your pet, we will conduct an examination and do any pre-anesthetic blood work that may be needed.
-Prior to the cleaning, we will take digital X-rays of your pet’s mouth to evaluate the condition of their teeth and jawbone, and determine whether any teeth need to be extracted.
-All observations will be recorded in your pet’s medical chart.
-Teeth cleanings are performed with an ultrasonic scaler, and fluoride is applied after the cleaning to prevent tooth decay in the future.
+Before scheduling a dental cleaning for your pet, we will conduct an examination and do any pre-anesthetic blood work needed.
+Prior to the cleaning, we will take digital X-rays of your pet’s mouth to evaluate the condition of their teeth and jawbone.
+This helps us determine whether any teeth require extraction.
+For future reference, we recorded all observations in your pet’s medical chart.
+Our experienced team uses an ultrasonic scaler for teeth cleanings, and we apply fluoride after the cleaning to prevent tooth decay in the future.

 Managing Your Pet’s Oral Health at Home